Flag of the Irish Republic

 The first railway in Ireland was opened in 1834 between Dublin Westland Row (now Pearse) and Dunleary (Dun Laoghaire).
 It was built to the so-called "Stephenson" gauge of 4ft 8½in (1435mm) which was rapidly becoming accepted as the standard gauge for all new railways in England, and was soon to be adopted in continental Europe.

 Some remote rural areas were served by light railways of 3ft (914mm) gauge, a few of which survive today as tourist operations.
-3ft (914mm) was also the preferred gauge of the extensive network of lines constructed to serve the peat extraction industry.
+2ft (610mm) and 3ft (914mm) gauge were used for the extensive networks of lines constructed to serve the peat extraction industry.

 In 1876 a number of existing railways were combined to form the Great Northern Railway (Ireland) or GNR(I).
 In 1921 the Irish Free State was established, creating a new land border with Northern Ireland.
 In 1925, all railways whose lines were wholly within the Irish Free State were combined into the Great Southern Railways.
 This did not include the main Belfast to Dublin line of GNR(I), nor several small local railways some of which crossed and recrossed the border several times.
 These continued a somewhat schizophrenic existence for many years, but all cross-border lines had been closed by 1960, with the exception of the important Belfast to Dublin line.